tadhgboyle/tab/README.md

 ## Roadmap:

 *High to Low priority sort*
-- Click on item name to check/uncheck checkbox.
-Makes it not as hard to click a small area
 - Discounts?
 Check if purchaser is staff role and give % off?
 (Edit % in settings)
 - Add sales/discounts to item for period of time (automatic or button)
 - Stats: Income by week, month, most popular products etc